OpenVMS: Command Language Interpreter

-An OpenVMS Command Language Interpreter (CLI) implements a command-line interface for OpenVMS; responsible for executing individual commands, as well as command procedures (equivalent to shell scripts or batch files).
-The standard CLI for OpenVMS is the DIGITAL Command Language, although other options are available as well.
+An OpenVMS Command Language Interpreter (CLI) implements a command-line interface for OpenVMS, responsible for executing individual commands and command procedures (equivalent to shell scripts or batch files).
+The standard CLI for OpenVMS is the DIGITAL Command Language, although other options are available.

-Unlike Unix shells, which typically run in their own isolated process and behave like any other user mode program, OpenVMS CLIs are an optional component of a process, which exist alongside any executable image which that process may run.
+Unlike Unix shells, which typically run in their own isolated process and behave like any other user-mode program, OpenVMS CLIs are an optional component of a process, which exist alongside any executable image which that process may run.
 Whereas a Unix shell will typically run executables by creating a separate process using fork-exec, an OpenVMS CLI will typically load the executable image into the same process, transfer control to the image, and ensure that control is transferred back to CLI once the image has exited and that the process is returned to its original state.

-Due to the fact that the CLI is loaded into the same address space as user code, and that the CLI is responsible for invoking image activation and image rundown, the CLI is mapped into the process address space at supervisor access mode - a higher level of privilege than most user code.
-This is in order to prevent accidental or malicious manipulation of the CLI's code and data structures by user mode code.
+Because the CLI is loaded into the same address space as user code, and the CLI is responsible for invoking image activation and image rundown, the CLI is mapped into the process address space at supervisor access mode, a higher level of privilege than most user code.
+This is in order to prevent accidental or malicious manipulation of the CLI's code and data structures by user-mode code.

 Features

 Clustering

 OpenVMS supports clustering (first called VAXcluster and later VMScluster), where multiple computers run their own instance of the operating system.
 Clustered computers (nodes) may be fully independent from each other, or they may share devices like disk drives and printers.
 Communication across nodes provides a single system image abstraction.
 Nodes may be connected to each other via a proprietary hardware connection called Cluster Interconnect or via a standard Ethernet LAN.

 OpenVMS supports up to 96 nodes in a single cluster.
 It also allows mixed-architecture clusters.
-(VAX, Alpha, and Itanium computers each have a different architecture.)
 OpenVMS clusters allow applications to function during planned or unplanned outages.
 Planned outages include hardware and software upgrades.